Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 Download full module description

 Explore moreStudents shall gain an overview over current methods for software assurance.
-This includes
+This may include, but is not limited to,

 Download full module description